The Cooling of Old White Dwarfs in 47 Tucanae: Discussion

 \section{Discussion}

-Previous work studying the cooling of white dwarfs in 47 Tuc such as \citet{Goldsbury2016} and \citet{Obertas2018} used cooling models based on \verb|test_suite| examples from older versions of MESA that had diffusion turned off for white dwarf evolution. \citet{Obertas2018} used the same data as our work and considered old white dwarfs down to faint enough magnitudes in the cooling sequence to reveal the effect of core crystallisation in the (inverse) cumulative luminosity function, but the models shown in that work were not fit to the data. \citet{Goldsbury2016} found models that fit the data well, but compared the models to data of younger white dwarfs than considered in this work.
-Since the focus of \citet{Goldsbury2016} was neutrino cooling, which is important at early white dwarf cooling times (and negligible at late cooling times), the data space selections used in that work stopped at much brighter magnitudes\footnote{\citet{Goldsbury2016} used HST data in different filters than our data, so the magnitude values are not directly comparable, but they can be compared through the corresponding theoretical luminosity values.} than the data space used in our analysis.
+Previous work studying the cooling of white dwarfs in 47 Tuc such as \citet{Goldsbury2016} and \citet{Obertas2018} used cooling models based on \verb|test_suite| examples from older versions of MESA that had diffusion turned off for white dwarf evolution.
+Our cooling simulations, however, followed more recent MESA examples that had diffusion turned on during white dwarf evolution. \citet{Obertas2018} used the same data as our work and considered old white dwarfs down to faint enough magnitudes in the cooling sequence to reveal the effect of core crystallisation in the (inverse) cumulative luminosity function, but the models shown in that work were not fitted to the data. \citet{Goldsbury2016} found models that fitted the data well, but compared the models to data of younger white dwarfs than considered in this work.
+As the focus of \citet{Goldsbury2016} was neutrino cooling, which is important at early white dwarf cooling times (and negligible at late cooling times), the data space selections used in that work stopped at much brighter magnitudes\footnote{\citet{Goldsbury2016} used HST data in different filters than our data, so the magnitude values are not directly comparable, but they can be compared through the corresponding theoretical luminosity values.} than the data space used in our analysis.
 Since we are interested in the thickness of the H envelope as a key parameter in our work, rather than it being a nuisance parameter as it was in the work of \citet{Goldsbury2016}, and the effect of this parameter is best analysed using very old white dwarfs, our data space needs to extend to fainter magnitudes.
-Truncating the data space used in our analysis so that it stops at brighter magnitudes (maximum F606W $\leq 28.25$) results in the case of diffusion fully turned off giving a better fit, though the optimal $q_H$ tends towards lower values in that case.